karllhughes/learn/_posts/2020-12-20-social-media-automation.md

 **[TweetDeck](https://tweetdeck.twitter.com/)** ($0) - Twitter bought Tweetdeck as a way to help users with multiple accounts stay organized.
 Tweetdeck is great if you want to keep a personal and business Twitter, but you can also use Tweetdeck to schedule updates.

+**[MobileMonkey](https://mobilemonkey.com/)** - MobileMonkey is a social media tool and multi-channel chatbot platform that enables companies to proactively engage with audiences on their website, Facebook Messenger, SMS text messaging, and other popular web chat applications through the use of chatbots.

 -----

 Did I miss a tool that you love?
 [Email me](mailto:karl@draft.dev) to suggest your favorites.